abstractsun/braindump/README.md

 - **Special files:** `./task TASKNAME`, `./log LOGNAME`, `./queue`, and `./scratch` are used to write things down that are reviewed manually
 - **Triage, review, and reminders:** `./triage`, `./remind`, `./pin`, and `./tag TAGNAME` can be used to review and search through files in different ways
 - **Utility commands:** `./remind parse`, `./qr`, and `?` (command suffix) allow for integrating the commands with the shell or your text editor, or you can just use `?` to query the location of a file.
+- **Advanced commands:** Various commands in `./.scripts`, hidden for various reasons.
+See the "Advanced commands" section.

 ## Reviewable files